VladimirSergienko1/TicTacToe/README.md

 # TicTacToe
-A simple tic-tac-toe game in java
+A simple tic-tac-toe game made on java swing